Anti-endomysial and anti-gliadin IgG antibodies

 Material: Blood

-Waiting time: result after 7 working days
+Waiting time for results: result after 7 working days

-Preparation for the study
+Preparation for the examination

 General

-• The test material is blood.
+• The material for testing is blood.

 Important